canonical/charmed-etcd-operator/docs/explanation/security/index.md

 etcd saves and checks a configured password and a given password using Go’s [bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt) package.
 For client authentication, Charmed etcd relies on TLS client certificate authentication.

+### Authorization

+etcd supports [role-based access control (RBAC)](https://etcd.io/docs/v3.6/op-guide/authentication/rbac/) to restrict access to resources based on the roles assigned to users.
+Charmed etcd enables this feature by default. it creates a default admin user with full access to the etcd cluster.
+Additional users are created for each client relation.
+Charmed etcd creates and assigns a role to each user to restrict its access to only the range of keys specified in the relation through the `prefix` field.

 ### Monitoring and auditing